SUSE-Cloud/automation/scripts/jenkins/ardana/ansible/roles/input_model_generator/README.md

   use_cinder_volume_disk: False
   use_glance_cache_disk: False

-  service_template: "{{ 'standard-dac' if clm_model is defined and clm_model == 'integrated' else 'standard' }}"
+  service_template: standard
   network_template: standard
   disk_template: compact
   interface_template: standard

 ```

-The last section of this template shows how the scenario includes the `standard-dac` or `standard` service template,
+The last section of this template shows how the scenario includes the `standard` service template,
 the `standard` network template, the `compact` disk template and the `standard` interface template.
 The parameters
 defined at the beginning of the scenario template can be used to fine-tune various aspects of the input model, such
 as the number of controller and compute nodes, by overriding then with group variables, host variables, or by passing